mcguffin/the-paste/readme.txt

 You like it?
 You can't stop pasting?
 [Paste some cash with PayPal](https://www.paypal.com/donate/?hosted_button_id=F8NKC6TCASUXE)!

+== Known Issues ==
+ - *Firefox* does not support pasting multiple files from the OS filesystem.
+ - *Safari* lacks the support to convert images to the webP format.
+ - *Edge* is working suspiciously well, which is very unusal in the Microsoft world and must be considered a bug.
+ - Pasting in TinyMCE triggers a JavaScript error if [Real Media Library](https://wordpress.org/plugins/real-media-library-lite/) is active.
+Pasting in the media library is still working.

 == Installation ==

 Follow the standard [WordPress plugin installation procedere](https://wordpress.org/documentation/article/manage-plugins/).

 == Screenshots ==

 1. Pasting into classic editor.
 You can either upload the image immediately or do so later.
+Disable ‘Paste as file’ to turn off pasting.
 2. The media library is pastable too
 3. Pasted multiple images from macOS Photos into Chrome
 4. A layer pasted from Adobe Photoshop 2023

 == Changelog ==

+= 2.0.6 =
+* Feature: Toggle image pasting in tinymce toolbar

 = 2.0.5 =
 * Fix: Compatibility issue with [Real Media Library](https://wordpress.org/plugins/real-media-library-lite/)